-Maternal obesity may influence brain development of premature infantsMarch 8th, 2012 in Health /
+Maternal obesity may influence brain development of premature infantsMarch 8, 2012 in Medicine & Health / Health

 Maternal obesity may contribute to cognitive impairment in extremely premature babies, according to a new study by researchers at Wake Forest Baptist Medical Center.